-Table 1: Core Modules of HEX-Chatbot System

-3) METHODOLOGY
+3. METHODOLOGY

 The ISS- HEX chatbot is designed sequentially by considering the following aspects.

 3.1.
 Intent and entity designs

 A list of 100 possible user questions (FAQs) is defined and compiled into the DialogFlow (see Appendix A).
 From this list of FAQs, a total of 50 different intents and 10 entities are identified and an example is shown in Table 2.
 This set of FAQs will then serve as natural language utterances or training phrases to train the machine learning (ML) models in DialogFlow.
 Concurrently, during the compilation of utterances, the customized entities are also annotated.
 Based on this set of defined data, DialogFlow will expand upon them to create the intent model and the ML model will later be able to make decisions about which intent to be matched to a user query to generate an appropriate response.
 This flow is illustrated in Fig.4